This doc explains features in ClickUp 2.0. Looking for a 1.0 doc? Check out this link!

 - Choose the new parent task to inherit this subtask

-If you already have multiple tasks that you want to convert into subtasks, have no fear!
-By using ClickUp's Multitask Toolbar, you can select multiple tasks, statuses, or entire lists and convert them into subtasks.
+If you have multiple tasks that you want to convert into subtasks, utilize the Multitask Toolbar to select multiple tasks, statuses, or entire Lists and convert them into subtasks.

 Turning a Subtask Into a Parent Task